Widow of an Earl

 In practice, many widows prefer to use their forename in place of 'Dowager'.
 If in doubt, use of the forename is recommended.

-If the present holder of the earldom is unmarried, the widow of the previous earl does not use the term of either The Dowager Countess of Bessborough, or Madeleine, Countess of Bessborough, but continues to be known as The Countess of Bessborough.
+If the present holder of the earldom is unmarried, the widow of the previous earl does not use the term of either The Dowager Countess of Aldford, or Emma, Countess of Aldford, but continues to be known as The Countess of Aldford.

 How to address the Widow of an Earl